Everest Base Camp Trek in February: Guide, Tips & Itinerary

 Everest Base Camp Trek in February

-Although Spring and Autumn (March-May and September – November) are supposedly the best seasons you could go trekking to Everest Base Camp, February will be a whole new experience.
+While Spring and Autumn (March-May and September – November) are known as the best seasons for Everest Base Camp trekking, February gives you a unique experience.
 With fewer trekkers on the trail and the clearest skies, you will be in for a real treat.

-And if you are looking for something off the mainstream, we here at Mosaic Adventure are here you help you out all through the year.
+And if you are looking for something off the mainstream, we at Mosaic Adventure are here to help you throughout the year.

 Five things to know before The Everest Base Camp Trekking

-Let me guide you through everything I know about trekking to the Everest Base Camp in February.
+Let me guide you through everything I know about trekking to the EBC in February.

-As unforgiving as the weather can be, February will offer the clearest blue skies to give you the most uninterrupted view of the Himalayas that there is.
+As challenging as the winter weather can be, February almost guarantees those crisp, clear blue skies.
+This gives you the most uninterrupted, stunning view of the Himalayas.

 The weather around the mountains is always unreliable.
-On an average, it will still be pretty cold in February.
-February is marked with relatively warmer days than December and January, but it will still be really chilly at nights.
+On average, it will still be pretty cold in February.
+February is marked with relatively warmer days than December and January, but it will still be really chilly at night.

 Recommended itinerary to complete Everest Base Camp Trek in February